compilerai/ooelala-project/README.md

 ### Generating performance numbers

 In this subsection, we outline the set of steps to be followed to run SPEC for both Clang and OOElala.
 These steps will generate the statistics presented in Table 6 of the paper.
+During the experimentation by the authors, they had run into issues related to DVFS (Dynamic Voltage and Frequency Scaling).
+Thus it might be beneficial to run SPEC on a machine which has DVFS disabled.
+To disable DVFS on ubuntu, please follow [this](https://askubuntu.com/questions/523640/how-i-can-disable-cpu-frequency-scaling-and-set-the-system-to-performance) link.

 * Chdir to `/opt/spec` and run `./runSpec.sh` to run SPEC for both intrate and fprate suites, for 3 iterations
 	* The script can be modified to run only intrate or fprate suites